 Homegrown Chinese products often suffer from a reputation for dubious quality—which is sometimes well-deserved.
 Surveys by research outfit JD Power show that automobiles manufactured by Chinese domestic brands suffer significantly more initial defects than those produced from international nameplates (though to be fair, the gap is narrowing).
 That’s why nearly all Chinese car exports end up in emerging markets where cheap prices count for more than safety.

 Lacking brand power, Chinese companies often struggle to compete with more established players in major markets like the US.
 Chinese smartphone maker Xiaomi, which made a big splash locally with low-priced but feature-packed products, has so far dodged the US entirely and targeted other emerging economies like India and Brazil instead.
-States have a poor record of encouraging creativity.

 So if China is to avoid getting squeezed between cheap-labor emerging economies and those with more advanced technology, it needs to upgrade its industry.
 That’s the motivation behind “Made in China 2025”—to marshal financial resources to invest in new research and development, and promote cutting-edge products.